The project is enormous.

-“For over 40 years Hudson Physicians has grown along with the Hudson community, and this new space will ensure we can continue to serve Hudson and the surrounding areas in the years to come,” Hudson Physicians CEO Matt Brandt said.
+“For over 40 years Hudson Physicians has grown along with the Hudson community, and this new space will ensure we can continue to serve Hudson and the surrounding areas in the years to come,” Hudson Physicians CEO Matt Brandt said at the ceremony.

 “I’m glad to see it get underway,” Mayor Rich O’Connor said.
 “It’s great for the city.”

 He added, “Development like this is an important part of a community.”

 The Hudson Medical Center, at the intersection of Carmichael Road and Hillcrest Drive, just north of Interstate 94, will allow for the expansion of current services, including more clinic space for family practice, pediatrics, OB/GYN, sports and spine, general surgery, occupational medicine, urgent care, podiatry, sleep medicine, and audiology.

 The project has been in the works for nearly three years, according to Steve Dorgan, managing partner for Cresa, the Minneapolis firm that is assisting Hudson Partners with the project.
 It started with strategic discussions.
 The property needed to be annexed into the city of Hudson, a process that began at the start of the year, along with all of the city approvals.

 Dorgan described the design process that used virtual reality for doctors to show designers how they worked and where different features should be most efficiently located.